 The issue of parental relocation sometimes arises at the time of the divorce if one party wants to move to a distant location after the divorce.
 In other cases, the issue arises months or years after the split up when the parties and children have been operating under a parenting plan based on both parents residing in the same general area.
 Some of the legal standards and considerations differ depending on whether the issue arises at the time of the initial split or at some later time after orders for parental rights and responsibilities are already in place.

 At Hogan Omidi, PC, our family law attorneys represent parents in relocation matters, both at the time of the divorce or separation and in later modification proceedings.
 If you live in the Denver or Aspen area and are thinking of relocating with your children or have been notified that your ex-spouse intends to relocate with your children, please reach out to us today for guidance.

 From Halleh’s interview for the Masters of Family Law series on ReelLawyers.com

 Considerations When One Parent Moves Away

-In Colorado relocation cases the issue for the court is not whether a parent will be allowed to move.
-Rather the issue is which parent will the child primarily live with once a move takes place, and what will be the arrangements for the child to spend time with the other parent.
-In making this determination numerous types of factors are weighed.
+In Colorado relocation cases, the issue for the court is not whether a parent will be allowed to move.
+Rather the issue is which parent the child will primarily live with once a move takes place and what will be the arrangements for the child to spend time with the other parent.
+In making this determination, numerous types of factors are weighed.
 Some of those factors focus on the parents and their reasons for wanting or opposing the move.
-Other factors focus on the child and advantages or disadvantages to the child associated with residing in the new location or remaining behind in the present location.
+Other factors focus on the child and the advantages or disadvantages to the child associated with residing in the new location or remaining behind in the present location.